Turnover: 143 billion EUR (2022)

 3. Energy trading: EDF Trading manages the purchase and sale of electricity, natural gas and fossil fuels, responding to fluctuations in demand and production.

-4. Transmission and distribution (Downstream): Transmits and distributes electricity to end consumers via subsidiaries RTE and ERDF.
+4. Transmission and distribution (Downstream): Transports and distributes electricity to end consumers via subsidiaries RTE and ERDF.
 These regulated entities ensure neutral and fair distribution on the market, and are independent of EDF in terms of management.

 In Europe, EDF also has distribution subsidiaries, such as EDF Energy in the UK and Edison in Italy, which operate in compliance with local regulations.